Gate Way To Greenland | Kulusuk & Tasiilaq | East Greenland

 - Airport taxes

-- 1 night accommodation Kulusuk, in double standard room with private facilities, including dinner and breakfast
+- 1 night accommodation Kulusuk, in a double standard room with private facilities, including dinner and breakfast

-- 3 nights accommodation in Tasiilaq, in double standard room with private facilities, including full board
+- 3 nights accommodation in Tasiilaq, in a double standard room with private facilities, including full board

-- Any services that not listed under 'Included'
+- Any services that are not listed under 'Included'